 - ‘No one would care if I’m not here.’

-How can I get emotional support?
+How can I get emotional and peer support?

 Remember that however you feel there are people who will listen and who want to help.

-If you can’t talk to family or friends, you may be able to get emotional support from other places.
+You can get emotional support from other places.
 You could talk to:

 - someone from an emotional support line,

-- teacher, tutor or colleague
+- a teacher, tutor, or colleague, or

-- religious or spiritual leader
+- a religious or spiritual leader.

-There is a list of emotional support lines in the 'Useful Contacts' section at the bottom of this page.
+You can find details or emotional support lines and apps in the Useful contacts section at the bottom of this page.